kennberg/node-uber-compiler/README.md

   * jsPaths - array of absolute paths to js/soy files or directories with js/soy files.
   * cssPaths - array of absolute paths to css/less files or directories with css/less files.
   * outputDir - absolute path to where the compiled files will be written.
+  * dontWatchFiles - turn off re-compile when files change.
+Might want to use this in production.
   * debug - true reduces compilation time and only compresses whitespace.
   * useHash - generates dynamic output filenames based on the current options - use getJsFilename() and getCssFilename() methods in your templates.